mlutton/Amazon-ATDD-Kata/README.md

 <pre>
 Scenario: Selecting Product
-	Given I’m on Amazon's homepage
+	Given I am on the Amazon Homepage
 	When I select a product
 	Then I should be presented its details

 Scenario: Product Details Should Include Key Fields
-	When I’m on a product detail page
+	When I am on a product detail page
 	Then I should see a price, description, and reviews
 </pre>